ECS153/final-project-12am/milestones.md

 ## Weekly report
 ### What you did last week
 - Tim Van:
+  +
 - Linyi Li:
+  + Research on the deployment platform of our ML model
 - Linda Li:
-  - Research and Decide Upon a Server Frame work
+  + Research and Decide Upon a Server Frame work
-  - Research on Flask integration with our ML model
+  + Research on Flask integration with our ML model
 - Huyen Pham:
   + Researching about React Native and ways to corporate with server side using Python Flask
   + Get started with starter codes (ML Model) and structures.

-### What you plan to do this week
+### What you plan to do this week (Action Item)
 - Tim Van:
-- Linyi Li:
+- Linyi Li: start working the deployment
 - Linda Li:
 - Huyen Pham: started on React Native front end code